Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Triple Berry Oat Tropical Smoothie (Copycat Recipe)

-peanut butter avocado smoothie in a glass with a bowl of spinach, banana, open avocado, and bowl of peanut butter decoratively surrounding the smoothie glass
+peanut butter avocado smoothie in a glass with glass straw and ingredients surrounding it.

-This thick and creamy peanut butter avocado smoothie includes spinach and banana for a healthy, quick breakfast you'll love.
+This thick and creamy peanut butter avocado smoothie is packed with healthy fats, fiber, and protein to keep you feeling full and satisfied.
+It comes together in less than 5 minutes for a healthy, quick breakfast you'll love.

 Print Pin Rate